 - Human Cell Types

-- Must be able to start on June 19th, 2017 and commit to the full 10-12 week internship time period.
-Interns will be expected to work 35-40 hours a week.
+- Must be able to start either June 7th or June 21st, 2021 and commit to the full 10-week internship time period.

 - Must be 18 years of age or older.

 Housing is not provided as a part of the internship program.
-If selected, we will provide a list of housing resources for you.
+Interns are responsible for finding their own housing.

 How to Apply

-- College transcript with Cumulative GPA and Courses taken (can be unofficial)
+- College transcript with Cumulative GPA and Courses taken (we accept unofficial & official transcripts)

 Can I apply to more than one internship position?

 Yes, you can apply to multiple internship openings.
-You will need to fill out a separate application for each position but will only need to submit one recommendation letter.
+You will need to fill out a separate application for each position.

 Will I receive a confirmation my application was received?

-When we will I contacted for an interview?
+When will I be contacted for an interview?

-The application deadline is February 17, 2017.
-You should be contacted by a hiring manager or mentor for an interview between the date you applied and March 1, 2017.
+The application deadline is January 19th, 2021 at 11PM Pacific Standard Time.
+Should you be selected for next steps, you will be contacted by a hiring manager or mentor for an interview.
+The estimated timeframe for interview requests will be from the date you applied and March 31, 2021.

 What is the interview process like?

-You will be contacted by a hiring manager or mentor for a phone interview.
-Please expect multiple phone interviews with team members.
-At this time in person interviews are not required as part of the selection process.
+You will be contacted by the mentor or a team member for a phone interview.
+You should expect to have phone or video interviews with both the mentor and members of the team.
+At this time in-person interviews are not required as part of the selection process.

 Do interns receive benefits?